conradakunga/Blog/_posts/2022-04-18-what-amazon-aws-means-for-ict-in-kenya.md

 It is entirely possible to have a virtualized server network completely in the cloud without owning a single actual server.
 The same with clients - you can virtualize and standardize workstations and just use tablets or low powered laptops to access these powerful virtualized workstations.

-As traffic is cheap and fast, a whole range of possibilities become available.
+As traffic is cheap and fast, a whole range of possibilities become available, including private and hybrid clouds.

 # Improved Content Delivery